Keyboard shortcuts

 • Dequantize with q * scale + bias

-• Accumulate in float and cast to the output dtype at the end
+• Accumulate the products in float and cast the final output back to the kernel dtype

 • Add boundary checks (i < M, k < K) before writing output.